1️⃣ Structure

 Makers

-Although our consultants are also makers, we use this distinction to refer to the specialists who ensure that our deliverables are holistic.
-Examples of makers include visual and motion designers, software engineers, AI engineers, data analysts, and CRM technologists.
+The building tribe.
+Although our consultants are also makers in spirit, this tribe refers specifically to the specialists who make our deliverables whole: visual and motion designers, software engineers, AI engineers, data analysts, and CRM technologists.
+Makers own their craft and ensure that what we produce is as rigorous in execution as it is in thinking.

 3️⃣ Self-managed